mkardish/mkardish.github.io/index.md

 Welcome!
 I'm a PhD candidate in Population Biology at the University of California, Davis currently studying seagrass-bacterial communities but broadly interested in host-microbiome interactions and feedbacks.
 </center>

-{% include list-circles.html items=page.projects %}
+{% include list-circles.html items=page.project-list %}